Whatever Happened to the RMS Queen Elizabeth, RMS Queen Mary's Sister Ship?

 Originally they wanted this destination along the shores of the Delaware River at Philadelphia's Hog Island.
 It quickly became apparent that the river wasn't deep enough for the massive liner.
 The idea was scrapped and the owners pitched it instead to the governing bodies of Port Everglades, Florida.
 Eager for the tourist revenue, they agreed.

 Hopes were high as the deal was signed on August 16, 1968.
 Almost immediately, however, problems surfaced.
-The company hemorrhaged money with the Queen Elizabeth's maintenance costs.
+This should have been an omen.
+The company hemorrhaged money just with RMS Queen Elizabeth's maintenance costs not including planning or construction.
 With no money coming in, the Queen Corporation appealed to Cunard itself for help.
 In exchange for $1 million advance, Cunard repurchased an 85% ownership stake in the ship.
 Queen Corporation would then pay Cunard $2 million per year for the next decade and then ownership would return solely to Queen Corporation.

 The name 'Queen' was dropped as a clause and the ship was marketed heavily as 'Elizabeth: the Largest Liner the World Has Ever Seen' in Florida newspapers and magazines.